BeachCodersAcademy/CodeWave/notes/sass.md

 ### Setup:

 1. Make sure you have [Ruby Gems](https://rubygems.org/) installed.
-You can test this by typing `gem -v` into your command line.
+You can check if you do by typing `gem -v` into your command line.
 If a version number comes up you have have Ruby Gems installed.
 * Make sure you have SASS installed by entering `sudo gem install sass` into your command line.
-You can test this by typing `sass -v`.
+You can check if you do by typing `sass -v`.
 If a version number comes up you have SASS installed.

 ### Up & Running: